ONSdigital/census-field-service-cucumber/README.md

 ## Running locally against the Alterate IDP

+First, ensure that the Field Service is configured for the Alternate IDP, and running.

 No special configuration is needed, however it may be wise to ensure any application properties are not overriden, in particular the configured username and password.
 The run maven in the normal way: